-- Be specific, accurate and clear (e.g. "It was good because you..." rather than just "correct"). - Compare what a learner is doing right now with what they have done wrong before (e.g. "I can see you were focused on improving X as it is much better than last time's Y..."). - Encourage and support further effort and be given sparingly so that it is meaningful. - Provide specific guidance on how to improve and not just tell students when they are wrong. - Be supported with effective professional development for teachers.
+- Be specific, accurate and clear (e.g., "It was good because you..." rather than just "correct"). - Compare what a learner is doing right now with what they have done wrong before (e.g., "I can see you were focused on improving X as it is much better than last time's Y..."). - Encourage and support further effort and be given sparingly so that it is meaningful. - Provide specific guidance on how to improve and not just tell students when they are wrong. - Be supported with effective professional development for teachers.

 Recent studies also suggest that careless mistakes should be marked differently to errors resulting from misunderstanding.
 The latter may be best addressed by providing hints or questions which lead students to underlying principles; the former by simply marking the mistake as incorrect, without giving the right answer.
+Consideration should also be made for students with specific learning difficulties such as dyslexia, who may often make spelling mistakes in their work.
+Effective teachers will keep the learning objectives in mind when marking, judging the appropriateness of highlighting spelling errors.